MrMarlonM/good-world-news/README.md

 The problem was that the toggler was part of the header element and not of the body element, also the `height: 100vh` property of the body element needed to be removed to allow for the toggler to stay visible all the way down to the bottom of the page.

 ### Unsolved Bugs
 - Images that are provided through Cloudinary are linked as http instead of https.
-This affects the performance of the website in Lighthouse enormously.
+This affects the performance of the website in Lighthouse.

+- When a user makes a mistake whilst logging in or registering and submits the respective form, the page just reloads and empties the form, but no message is presented to the user.
+The allauth plugin seems to be not working correctly here.
+A possible problem could be the template handling or the deletion of some needed files.

 ## Mistakes
 - Whilst deploying the project the first few times, I didn't put the local `db.sqlite` database into the `gitignore` file, which exposed it publicly.
 Since I didn't use the database, no sensible information was shared.
 To clean up the codebase of the project I later deleted the file altogether.